WHO WE ARE

 At that time in Australia the existing miniature goat organisations only catered for ‘designer pet’ miniatures with show height limits for adult bucks up to 63.5cm and does to 57cm.
 In order to promote the development of new goat breeds in Australia and to provide a Registry that could include new breeds in the process of development, a new organisation was needed and the Australian All Breeds of Miniature Goat Society Inc. (AABMGS) was formed.

-Later the AABMGS was approached by sheep breeders seeking access to a registry for miniature sheep breeds and so the AABMGS now also has a Miniature Sheep Branch.
+Later the AABMGS was approached by sheep breeders seeking access to a registry for miniature sheep breeds and so the AABMGS added miniature sheep.

 AABMGS, in consultation with those members working to develop a particular breed, creates a breed standard for each breed as the need arises.